terrameijar/docker-react/README.md

 # Getting Started with Create React App

-Making a small change to start a build
+Making a small change to start a build.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).